Design and Build Quality

 Performance

-Under the hood, the LG Q6 is powered by the Qualcomm Snapdragon 435 processor, an octa-core chipset clocked at 1.4 GHz.
-It is paired with 3GB of RAM and 32GB of internal storage, which is expandable via a microSD card slot up to 256GB.
-The choice of the Snapdragon 435 was likely a cost-saving measure, but it does have some implications for the phone’s performance.
+Under the hood, the LG Q6 is kinda powered by the Qualcomm Snapdragon 435 processor, it’s an octa core chipset running roughly 1.4 GHz.
+Then you also get 3GB of RAM with 32GB of built in storage, and yes, you can expand it with a microSD card slot, up to 256GB.
+Basically the Snapdragon 435 choice looks like a budget focused move but, you know it also brings some little downsides in how fast the phone feels.

 Benchmarks